dyno-might/dyno-might.github.io/_posts/2026-03-12-formatting.md

 ## 3. Maybe quality is hard to verify

 There's something odd about that previous example.
-When I search for "why human gastric juice more acidic than other animals" into a computer, *why* am I not looking for something to "read"?
+When I search for "why human gastric juice more acidic than other animals", *why* am I not looking for something to "read"?
 After all, I like reading.
 If one of my favorite bloggers wrote an essay on the mystery of human gastric juice, I would devour it.

 So if I want a good essay, why don't I look for one?
 I guess it's because I instinctively rate my odds of finding one on any random topic as quite low.